charto/classy-mst/README.md

 (MST) based on ES6 classes.
 It preserves types, meaning DRY code with runtime type information, statically typed in the compiler when using TypeScript.

-Inheritance and `super` works as you would expect.
+Inheritance and `super` work as you would expect.
 The major differences compared to ordinary ES6 classes are:

 - `this instanceof Class` is false inside `Class`, because `this` refers to a MobX state tree node.